Allen-Synthesis/EuroPi/software/README.md

 # EuroPi Library

+Before using any of this library, follow the instructions in [programming_instructions.md](https://github.com/Allen-Synthesis/EuroPi/blob/main/software/programming_instructions.md) to set up your module.

 The EuroPi library is a single file named *europi.py*.
 It should be imported into any custom program by using 'from europi import \*' to give you full access to the functions within, which are outlined below.
 Inputs and outputs are used as objects, which each have methods to allow them to be used.